Real Cost of China Sourcing: Hidden Costs & Fees

 Unquestionably, China sourcing looms large for American importers.
-Even if we didn’t know the numbers, we can see that truth every time we shop.
+Even if we didn't know the numbers, we can see that sourcing truth every time we shop.
 In fact, about one-fifth of U.S. imports are sourced in China, although it is true that several categories loom very large (electrical and other machinery, furniture, outdoor equipment, and plastic parts).

-Walmart, of course, is everyone’s iconic example of a great U.S. business empire built on Chinese imports (more than three-quarters of Walmart goods) because Walmart is about volume and price—and price is the usual allure for “going to China.”
+Walmart, of course, is everyone's iconic example of a great U.S. business empire built on sourcing Chinese imports (more than three-quarters of Walmart goods) because Walmart is about volume and price—and price is the usual allure for "going to China."

-But the “price” an American firm pays for goods made in China can be far less important than the “costs”—fully and honestly calculated.
+But the "price" an American firm pays for sourcing goods made in China can be far less important than the "costs"— fully and honestly calculated.
 Those costs are not as easy to ascertain as a price on a sticker, but Carepac attaches real importance to calculating it.
 And one consequence is that at Carepac, today, we emphasize in-house production in all phases of packaging design, planning, and production.

 Here is a look at why we do that.

-Packaging is not all about price
+Packaging is not all about price, fee, or charges

 Many buyers new to packaging approach it as a kind of afterthought—something you worry about when your product is "ready."
 Because innovative, distinctive packaging is our business, we know that the right packaging can make the difference in preserving quality, in packing and transportation costs, and, above all, the crucial point-of-sale impact of your product.
 Packaging is about your brand and the impression it makes not once but every time.

-Some real costs of “going to China”
+Some real fees of a product "going to China"

-Granted the benefits of “going to China” for some companies of a given size, doing a given volume of business in certain product lines, you also must face the true costs–monetary and otherwise.
+Granted the benefits of "going to China" for some companies of a given size, doing a given volume of business in certain product lines, you also must face the true costs-monetary and otherwise.
 From Regulatory problems, working condition, to post sales follow-up and support with ensuring your bags are done right, buying from china has several hidden costs.

-China Sourcing Lead times
+China sourcing fees: Lead times for products

 Many Chinese are ardent businessmen, who work to accommodate their buyers, but a significant language barrier remains.
 You will not only deal with the sales representative who takes your order (and gives you that "price" you love) but, as questions arise about shipping, insurance, production, costs and billing, and, yes, packaging, communication becomes, as we know, the key to efficiency, quality, and a good supplier-buyer relationship.
 All this depends upon coping not once but over and over again with the challenge of communication.